MRFrazer25/AutoDefender_Hackathon/README.md

    - [Git](https://git-scm.com/downloads)
    - [Suricata IDS](https://docs.suricata.io/en/latest/install.html) (follow the installer for your platform or use `docs/SURICATA_SETUP.md`)
    - [Ollama](https://ollama.ai/download) for local AI models
+   - Optional: Slack/MS Teams (or any webhook endpoint) if you want automated notifications (Microsoft Teams incoming webhooks work the same way as Slack)
+   - Optional: Slack/MS Teams (or any webhook endpoint) if you want automated notifications

 2. **Prepare Suricata**
    - Enable the `eve.json` output in `suricata.yaml` (already enabled by default)